-In CCR Hansa, there are currently phase shifters in operation on the 220kV lines between DK1 and DE/LU.
-These are planned to be removed when the 220kV grid is upgraded to 400kV.
-After this, there will be no remedial actions available within CCR Hansa which can be utilised to influence the flow distribution on the cross-border lines.
-The impact of remedial actions that become available in the future will be considered in the determination of the TTC value as shown in section 4.2.1.
-Furthermore, it is important to note that the remedial actions found in bidding zones, in general, will be taken into account in the flow-based methodologies of CCR Nordic and CCR Core to enlarge the overall flowbased domains in the favoured market direction.
+The DK1-DE/LU border is consisting of a 380/400kV interconnector, consisting of a double circuit across the onshore border between Denmark (DK1) and Germany (DE/LU).
+Therefore, there will be no remedial actions available within CCR Hansa which can be utilised to influence the flow distribution on the cross-border lines.
+The impact of remedial actions that is available is considered in the determination of the TTC value as shown in section 4.2.1.
+Furthermore, it is important to note that the remedial actions found in bidding zones, in general, will be taken into account in the flow-based methodologies of CCR Nordic and CCR Core to enlarge the overall flow-based domains in the favoured market direction.
 This will, in turn, also positively impact the cross-border capabilities of CCR Hansa if it increases the European economic welfare.